Ayşe Sinirlioğlu

 Ayşe Sinirlioğlu (born 4 April 1956) is a Turkish diplomat, who has been her country's ambassador to Romania and then to Spain and Andorra.
-She became Turkey's first woman Deputy Undersecretary in the Ministry of Foreign Affairs.
+She became Turkey's first woman deputy undersecretary in the Ministry of Foreign Affairs.
 In 2015 she was the Sherpa during Turkey's presidency and the Antalya summit of the G20 group of countries.

 Personal life

 Ayşe Sinirlioğlu was born in Nevşehir, Turkey, on 4 April 1956.
-After earning a bachelor's degree from the Faculty of Economics and Administrative Science at Marmara University in 1977, she received a master's degree in European Integration Law from University of Amsterdam in 1988.
+After earning a bachelor's degree from the Faculty of Economics and Administrative Science at Marmara University in 1977, she received a master's degree in European integration law from University of Amsterdam in 1988.
 In 1996, Sinirlioğlu was awarded a doctorate in political science from Boğaziçi University.

-She is married to Feridun Sinirlioğlu, diplomat and former Ministry of Foreign Affairs of Turkey.
+She is married to Feridun Sinirlioğlu, diplomat and former minister of Foreign Affairs of Turkey.